SESARLab/mfh-dl-performace-testing/thesis.md

 I used JMeter to assess single-user query performance; only one thread was employed to run the test plan.
 The motivation under this choice is that Data Lake platforms are very different from application databases that need to support hundreds or thousands of concurrent connections under heavy load.
-Especially for small to mid organizations, Data Lake platforms are intended to run data extraction for analytical and business purposes, consisting of a few concurrent requests, often triggering batch jobs that run from hours to days.
+Especially for small to mid organizations, Data Lake platforms run data extraction for analytical and business purposes, consisting of a few concurrent requests, often triggering batch jobs that run from hours to days.

 The performance testing was intended to run against each database HTTP API.
 Sadly, [Apache Hive](https://hive.apache.org/) doesn't expose a set of REST API to interact with, similarly to other more recent platforms.
-This means that a client is forced to use Hive JDBC drivers or Hive Thrift drivers to perform TCP connections.
+Instead, a client is forced to use Hive JDBC drivers or Hive Thrift drivers to perform TCP connections.
 To work around this problem, I decided to write an application that works as an HTTP layer on top of [Javascript Hive driver](https://www.npmjs.com/package/hive-driver), so that a client can execute Hive SQL statements via HTTP.
 The application code is hosted on SESAR Lab Github's organization: [https://github.com/SESARLab/hive-http-proxy](https://github.com/SESARLab/hive-http-proxy).